Ashishrai232/web-d/README.md

 https : data + encryption || SSL / TLS certificate - private and public key.

+         HTTPS does not make a website 100% secure—it only encrypts the connection, but vulnerabilities in the website’s code can still exist.

 proxy and reverse proxy
      proxy - intermediate device between user and server || forwards with no encryption || vpn - proxy with encryption